sjlawson/py_automation/README.md

 ## Run the test!
-- if you activated the virtual environment with manage ./activate, you don't need to type "python"
+- if you activated the virtual environment with `source ./activate`, you don't need to type "python"
 - if you activated with `source py36/bin/activate` you must preface commands with ./ for the cwd

 Do the following, replacing `appname` with your application suite test directory